matuzo/HTMHell/hell/adventcalendar/2025/35/index.md

 ## isindex

-`<isindex>` is a particularly interesting part of the old web, because it represents, perhaps more than other tags shown here, a very different vision of HTML semantics.
+`<isindex>` is a particularly interesting part of the old web because, perhaps more than any other tag shown here, it reflects a very different vision of HTML semantics.
 It was a way to define a search box that would submit queries directly to the server.
 You'd write something like:

 `<isindex prompt="Enter your search term here:">`